 The visions articulated in these Plans emerged from collaborative dialogue with residents, local stakeholders, and County officials.
 Community workshops, surveys, and public meetings provided residents the opportunity to voice their aspirations, concerns, and ideas for the future of their neighborhoods.
-The resulting goals and policies emphasize maintaining rural character, supporting local businesses, enhancing outdoor recreation, and fostering a sense of place in each community.
-Across the County, residents expressed a desire to balance growth with preservation ensuring that new developments are thoughtfully integrated and contribute positively to the character of their communities.
+The resulting goals and policy recommendations emphasize maintaining rural character, supporting local businesses, enhancing outdoor recreation, and fostering a sense of place in each community.
+Across the County, residents expressed a desire to balance growth with preservation-ensuring that any new development is thoughtfully integrated by accelerating infrastructure planning and delivery, improving development review and design criteria, and that it contributes positively to the character of their communities.